psomers3/psomers3/README.md

 Skills: Python / C / C++ / Git

+- 🔭 Skilled in AWS cloud services and GitHub Action CI pipelines.
-- 🔭 Currently working on machine learning topics involved within the human bladder.
+- 🔭 Worked on image-based adversarial machine learning topics involved within the human bladder.
 - 🔭 Extensive history working with automotive vehicles and their associated dynamics and environments.
 - 💬 Ask me about Python or Machine Learning
 - 📫 Reach me at peter.somers@isys.uni-stuttgart.de